calaldees/teachingWorkshops/physicalProgramming/microbit/README.md

     * Switch the view to javascript or python and look at the code
     * Make a program that when you tilt the device it sends a number via radio to another virtual microbit and displays that number
 * Consider possible activities/use in the classroom to be discussed with group
+* Start a new project, select `python` as a language nand copy/paste `rock_paper_scissors.py`.
+Switch to `blocks` and run the program
+    * This program demos the built in networking feature
+    * Reverse engineer how the game works

 Stuff
 -----